saigerutherford/saigerutherford/README.md

 ### Hi there.
 I'm Saige, like the spice and wiseman 👋

-🧠 Ph.D. candidate studying value-based machine learning in healthcare at Radboud University Medical Center.
+🧠 Postdoc studying value-based machine learning in healthcare.

-💻 Part time (remote) data scientist in the Department of Psychiatry at the University of Michigan.

 🇺🇸 American living in Germany.